confuser/graphql-constraint-directive/README.md

 app.use('/graphql', bodyParser.json(), graphqlExpress({ schema, formatError }))

 ```

+#### Apollo Server
+Throws a [`UserInputError`](https://www.apollographql.com/docs/apollo-server/data/errors/#bad_user_input) for each validation error

+#### Envelop
+The Envelop plugin throws a prefilled `GraphQLError` for each validation error

 ### uniqueTypeName
 ```@constraint(uniqueTypeName: "Unique_Type_Name")```
-Override the unique type name generate by the library to the one passed as an argument
+Override the unique type name generate by the library to the one passed as an argument.
+Has meaning only for `Schema wrapper` implementation.